betaCode95/TryOut/README.md

 # TryOut [In Works]

-A module that helps in syncing locations
+A module that helps in standardizing coding, debugging, creating, testing on android.
+A full fledged boilerplate for your next App.
+That will reduce dev time, build time and bring consistency to your coding patterns

 * [Getting Started](#getting-started-)
 * [Architecture](#architecture-)